2024-2025 Ivy Coaching Staff of the Year

 TAURUS SAMUELS, Assistant Coach

-Taurus Samuels joined the Big Green coaching staff as an Assistant Coach in August 2024.
+Taurus Samuels joined the Big Green coaching staff as an Assistant Coach in August 2024 and enters his second season on staff in the 2025-26 season.

 Samuels returns to the Big Green men’s basketball program after being a student-athlete from 2018-2022.
 He played four seasons with Dartmouth, with one of the seasons being cut short due to COVID-19.
 He was a two-year starter and was a Co-Captain his senior year.